alsmola/graphgrc/docs/custom/gov-01.md

 <!-- This section is used to generate backlinks from framework controls to this custom control.
 Do not remove. -->

 ### SOC 2
-- [CC1.1](../frameworks/soc2/cc11.md) - Security policies demonstrate commitment to integrity and ethical values in governing security practices
+- [CC1.1](../frameworks/soc2/cc11.md) ^[Security policies demonstrate commitment to integrity and ethical values in governing security practices]
-- [CC1.2](../frameworks/soc2/cc12.md) - Board and leadership oversight of policies demonstrates independence and accountability
+- [CC1.2](../frameworks/soc2/cc12.md) ^[Board and leadership oversight of policies demonstrates independence and accountability]
-- [CC2.1](../frameworks/soc2/cc21.md) - Written policies communicate security responsibilities to personnel and establish accountability
+- [CC2.1](../frameworks/soc2/cc21.md) ^[Written policies communicate security responsibilities to personnel and establish accountability]

 ### GDPR
-- [Article 24](../frameworks/gdpr/art24.md) - Documented security policies are organizational measures demonstrating accountability for GDPR compliance
+- [Article 24](../frameworks/gdpr/art24.md) ^[Documented security policies are organizational measures demonstrating accountability for GDPR compliance]
-- [Article 32](../frameworks/gdpr/art32.md) - Policy framework ensures implementation and maintenance of appropriate technical and organizational security measures
+- [Article 32](../frameworks/gdpr/art32.md) ^[Policy framework ensures implementation and maintenance of appropriate technical and organizational security measures]

 ---